 Permanent life insurance typically requires more premium than term life insurance for the same death benefit.
 The cash value portion must also be used during the policyholder’s lifetime.
 There are different ways to do this, including tapping the money as a low-interest loan, possibly for college or a house, although any money not repaid is subtracted from the death benefit.

 For some policies, the policy’s cash value can also be used to pay the insurance premiums later in life.
 Some policies can be cashed out, which negates the death benefit, or restructured so the accumulated cash value increases the death benefit.
-An insurance agent can explain the benefits and drawbacks of each option in more detail.
+A financial advisor can explain the benefits and drawbacks of each option in more detail.